tytydraco/yessleep/out/The_Obsidian_Staircase.md

 In desperation I picked up the nearest chair and hurled it at the large window.
 The chair smashed clean through with a loud crash.
-I prayed the fall wouldn’t be too bad and leapt right through.
-I didn’t remember anything else until I woke up here.
+I prayed the single storey fall wouldn’t be fatal and leapt right through.
+I remembered nothing else until I woke up here.